 The initial Personal Drive can be adjusted at any time by navigating to the “Settings” page in your Dashboard and clicking on the corresponding tab (“Personal drives”).
 Simply modify the value and click “Save.”
 The new value will be applied to any new sessions started by new users on your account.
 The setting will not be applied to any users who have a Personal Drive.

 If you anticipate that your users will need to regularly increase their Personal Drive storage capacity, you can set parameters to automatically scale up as needed.
 To do this, navigate to the “Volumes” page (which will appear in your Dashboard menu once you have enabled Personal Drives).
 Under the “Volumes” section, click on the kebab menu and select “Autogrow settings.”
 A new dialog box will appear:

 Here, you can specify the threshold at which the disk size will automatically increase for established users.
 In the example above, you can see that the disk will automatically go up by 1 GB when it detects there is less than 1 GB of space remaining.
 You can adjust these values as you see fit for your users.

 Administrators can delete volumes at any time.
 Simply navigate to the “Volumes” tab on the “Settings” page of your Dashboard and click the ellipsis next to the volume you would like to delete.
 Select “Delete.”
 Please ensure that the volume status is “Detached” before you attempt to delete it.

 When you delete a volume for a user, a new volume will be provisioned for that user upon the next session start.
 The new volume configuration will depend on the initial disk size setting at the time the session was launched.
-For example, if you update your “Initial Drive Size” setting to 7 GB and then delete a Personal Drive for a user with a max storage capacity of 5 GB, the user will be provisioned a new Personal Drive with a max storage capacity of 7 GB when they start a new session.
+For example, if you update your “Initial Drive Size” setting to 7 GB and then delete a Personal Drive for a user, the user will be provisioned a new Personal Drive with a max storage capacity of 7 GB when they start a new session.